Airport Rail Link (Bangkok)

+The Airport Rail Link (ARL) (รถไฟฟ้าแอร์พอร์ต เรล ลิงก์) is an airport rail link line in Bangkok Metropolitan Region connecting Suvarnabhumi Airport to the city center.
+The commuter rail line starts at Suvarnabhumi station underneath the airport terminal, before ascending onto an elevated viaduct to Lat Krabang station where it meets the eastern line railway station of the same name.
+(Each Airport Rail Link station, except Suvarnabhumi and Ratchaprarop stations, is located above an eastern line railway station.)
+The line continues west, directly running above the eastern line railway for the rest of the line.
+It runs towards Ban Thap Chang station, then towards Hua Mak station where it meets Yellow Line, then towards Ramkhamhaeng station, then towards Makkasan station where it meets Blue Line, then towards Ratchaprarop station, then towards Phaya Thai station where the line terminates and meets Sukhumvit Line.
+It is owned by State Railway of Thailand (SRT) and, since 2021, operated by Asia Era One Company Limited.
+The 28.6 km-long Airport Rail Link opened for service on 23 August 2010.

+In the future, Airport Rail Link will extend from Phaya Thai towards Krung Thep Aphiwat Central Terminal and Don Mueang International Airport.
+Its rail will also be used for the proposed Don Mueang–Suvarnabhumi–U-Tapao high-speed railway.

 History

 The airport link contract was signed in January 2005, and construction began in July 2005.
 The line was built by a consortium of B.Grimm, STECON, and Siemens.
 The cost of the project was 25.9 billion baht.

 The line is built largely along the same alignment as the failed Bangkok Elevated Road and Train System (BERTS) project, which was started by Hopewell Holdings and ceased construction in 1997, when only 10 percent of the project had been completed.
 Many idle pillars left from BERTS stood in the way of the new system.
 After an extensive debate and an engineering review on their suitability for use in the ARL project—and demands for compensation from Hopewell—the SRT eventually decided to demolish the pillars and build new ones.

 Originally scheduled to be completed by 2007, the Hopewell debacle, an extended bidding process, and a series of legal challenges from squatters and property owners who had encroached on SRT's land, repeatedly delayed the project.
 Initial test runs were conducted in October 2009, with a free limited trial service open to the public running from April 2010.
 Full commercial services were launched on 23 August 2010.
 It was initially operated by the S.R.T.
 Electrified Train Company (SRTET), a wholly owned subsidiary of the State Railway of Thailand (SRT).